 Linkage to the Taiwan Issue.
 Periodically, China has tried to link the issues of missile proliferation and U.S. conventional arms sales for Taiwan's defense.
 Congress has exercised oversight of the Administration's response to any direct or indirect linkage.
 During the 1998 summit in Beijing, the Clinton White House reportedly considered a PRC request for a U.S. pledge to deny missile defense sales to Taiwan, if China promised to stop missile sales to Iran; but no agreement was reached, reported the Far Eastern Economic Review (July 16, 1998).
 On February 26, 2002, before the Director General in charge of arms control at the PRC Foreign Ministry, Liu Jieyi, attended meetings in Washington on March 4-6, an unnamed PRC foreign ministry official told the Associated Press that the United States "can't just accuse us of violating our commitments and at the same sell large amounts of arms to Taiwan," since such arms sales are "also a kind of proliferation."
 On July 24, 2004, Wen Wei Po, a PRC-owned newspaper in Hong Kong, quoted an unnamed high-level official of the PRC Foreign Ministry as linking weapons nonproliferation to U.S. arms sales to Taiwan.
+Nonetheless, State Department officials have said that China has not posed Taiwan as a "tactical issue" in discussions about North Korea.
+(See discussion on North Korea above.)
 The Administration has cited the Taiwan Relations Act (TRA) as committing the United States to provide defense articles and services to help Taiwan's sufficient self-defense.
 (See also CRS Report RL30957, Taiwan: Major U.S. Arms Sales Since 1990, by Shirley Kan.)